What to do on a Tokyo Layover from Haneda Airport

 Visit a Cat Café

 If jet lag has got you messed up find therapy in one of the many cat cafés in Tokyo.
-There’s something soothing about enjoying a coffee while plenty of cats surrounding you doing cat things.
+There’s something soothing about enjoying a coffee while plenty of cats surround you doing cat things.
 Although I visited possibly the saddest cat café in Tokyo, I did enjoy my time and would recommend.

 Catch a Baseball Game